 The best solution, in this case, is to add your proxy service IP addresses to the whitelist system of your firewall.

-For instance, at Wetopi, we use and recommend Cloudflare as a CDN and security reverse proxy.
+For instance, we use and recommend Cloudflare as a CDN and security reverse proxy.
 To prevent “502 Bad Gateway” error problems, our server firewalls have the public list of Cloudflare’s IP addresses in the whitelist’s system.

 If you are in the process of publishing your domain or modifying it, the problem could be in the DNS